PhrogsHabitat/HabitatPlugin/README.md

 ## 🚀 Installation

-1. Download the plugins from the [GitHub repository](https://github.com/PhrogsHabitat/HabitatRain).
+1. Download the plugin from the [GitHub repo](https://github.com/PhrogsHabitat/HabitatRain).
-2. Add the plugins to your **Vencord plugins folder**.
+2. Drop the 'api' folder, and the 'userplugins' folder into your Vencord build folder.
-3. Restart Discord and enable the plugins in your settings.
+3. Restart Discord and enable the plugin in your settings.
-4. Customize the settings to your preference.
+4. Customize it to your heart’s content.

 ---